By: Author John Cunningham. Published: 2019/02/02 at 7:17 am

 Diagnosing a no-start Toro is pretty straightforward: carry out a few basic tests to eliminate ignition, fueling, and mechanical faults.
 Tests are not complex, but you must execute them correctly to avoid burning time or replacing parts needlessly.

 This guide covers all the common causes of a no-start Toro pretty well.
 However, if you need more help, check out “Mower won’t start video.”
 It walks you through all the tests you’ll meet here in this post and includes a step-by-step guide to nailing your repair successfully.

 There may be many other reasons why your Toro lawn mower won’t start.
 In this guide, we will cover all the most common faults.

 Check the Basics

 Before we go any further, let’s check all the basics.
-Sometimes the easy answer is the solution or checks out the “Common causes of no start video.”
+Sometimes, the easy answer is the solution or check out the “Common causes of no start video.”